RL Series Circuit

-In series RL circuit some energy is dissipated by the resistor and some energy is alternately stored and returned by inductor
+In series RL circuit, some energy is dissipated by the resistor and some energy is alternately stored and returned by the inductor-

-Power triangle for series RL circuit is as shown below
+Power triangle for series RL circuit is shown below,

-The electrical power factor cosθ is defined as ratio of true power to apparent power.
+The electrical power factor cosθ is defined as ratio of the true power to apparent power.

 Variation of Impedance and Phase Angle with Frequency

 The above diagram shows the impedance triangle.
 The base of this impedance triangle represents resistance.
-The resistance is independent of frequency so if frequency either increases or decreases resistance remains constant.
-The formulae for inductive reactance is XL = 2πfL so if frequency increases inductive reactance XL also increases and if inductive reactance increases total impedance of circuit also increases and this leads to variation in Phase angle θ with frequency.
-So in series RL circuit if frequency increases,
+The resistance is independent of frequency; so, if frequency increases or decreases, resistance remains constant.
+The formula for inductive reactance is XL = 2πfL.
+So, if frequency increases, inductive reactance XL also increases and if inductive reactance increases, total impedance of circuit also increases and this leads to variation in phase angle θ with frequency.
+So, in series RL circuit if frequency increases,

 We know that e ln x = x, so we get,